mobile View, to the German Version tap the flag

 Meaning/Origin of the Flag

-The Union Jack points to the connexions to the United Kingdom.
-The United Kingdom introduced a flag system in 1864 in which:
+United Kingdom introduced a flag system in 1864 in which:

 • war ships fly the "White Ensign" (naval flag), a white flag often with an uninterrupted red St. George's-Cross and with the Union Jack in the upper staff quadrant of the flag,

-• merchant ships fly a "Red Ensign" (also named "Civil Ensign" => civil flag, the real merchant flag), a red flag with the Union Jack in the upper staff quadrant of the flag, and
+• merchant ships fly a "Red Ensign" (also named "Civil Ensign" → civil flag, the real merchant flag), a red flag with the Union Jack in the upper staff quadrant of the flag, and

-• governmental ships fly the "Blue Ensign" (flag for the use by the gouvernment => the actual state flag), a blue flag with the Union Jack in the upper staff quadrant of the flag.
+• governmental ships fly the "Blue Ensign" (flag for the use by the gouvernment → the actual state flag), a blue flag with the Union Jack in the upper staff quadrant of the flag.

-Since 1865 ships of colonial governments were permitted to fly the Blue Ensign with a badge in the flying end of the flag.
-The respective governments were asked to design appropriate badges.
-Merchant ships and seafaring persons from colonies were only permitted to use the Red Ensign with a badge, then also named Civil Ensign, if permission has been given to the respective colony by the British admiralty.
+From 1865, the ships of the colonial governments were allowed to use a Blue Ensign with a badge at the flying end.
+The respective governments were to provide appropriate badges.
+Merchant ships and seafaring privateers from colonies were only allowed to use a Red Ensign with a badge if the British Admiralty had issued a corresponding licence for that colony.

 Source: Flags of the World, Die Welt der Flaggen